Forming a New Landlord Association

 - Brainstorm related businesses that might join as Business Associate Members

 - Determine a good monthly meeting day, time, and place

 The Wisconsin Apartment Association (WAA) can work with you to develop agendas, telephone scripts, mailings, advertisements, and handouts you may want at the first, or subsequent meetings.
 Depending on availability, a WAA representative may be able to attend your first meeting to answer questions and assist in getting your Local Landlord Association founded.

 - Be enthusiastic . . . it's contagious!

 - Do not be afraid to ask the best and busiest people to be leaders.
 Seven out of ten will probably say "yes," and they will get the job done.

-- Choose a name for your local.
+- Talk about a name for your Local association.

-- Discuss and decide the purpose of your local.
+- Discuss and decide the purpose of your Local.
 Write it down.

 - Choose Officers and a person to prepare mailings.
 The Secretary might be responsible for mailings, but getting someone else involved is important.
 You may choose a Program Chairperson at this time, if there are people ready to be involved.

 - Give people specific, important jobs with deadlines.